bytecodealliance/rfcs/accepted/wasm-gc.md

 * [ ] Wasm GC support in `wasm-smith`
 * [ ] The dedicated fuzzer for exercising Wasm GC
 * [ ] The pluggable GC interface
-* [ ] The general-purpose GC, built with an off-the-shelf collector from MMTK
 * [ ] The semi-space copying collector with tight pooling-allocator integration

 # Rationale and Alternatives